chandrashekar3792/ES6/README.md

 *  collection: Name of the collection(<b style='color:red'>Required</b>.).
 *  query: Query to find proper document(<b>Required</b>)
+*  id: Document Id if you need particular document when findType is findById
 *  select: Specify the fields which are required
 *  findType: Specify the find type(<b>Required</b>) [findAll,findOne,findById,count,distinct]
 *  sort:Specify the sort order by field